Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Differential twisted -bordism and its Anderson dual

-\end{defi} Two such structures $\eta,\eta'$ are said to be equivalent if they are homotopic relative endpoints.
+Two such structures $\eta,\eta'$ are said to be equivalent if they are homotopic relative to the endpoints.
 Write $\Struc{E}$ for the groupoid whose objects are $\tau$-twisted $\Spinc$-structures on $E$ and whose morphisms are these homotopies.
 The groupoid $\Struc{E}$ is nonempty if and only if the Freed-Witten condition